hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Subrahmanyan Chandrasekhar, 1981:  *Hydrodynamic and Hydromagnetic Stability*.
 Dover.
 (Original edition published in the International Series of Monographs on Physics, by Oxford University Press, 1961.)
     - A landmark contribution by a legendary astrophysicist.
 Anyone interested in hydrodynamic instabilities must own this book.
 Chandrasekhar (1910-1995) won the 1983 Nobel Prize in Physics.
 (In 2011 Edward A. Spiegel  edited and published Chandrasekhar's 1954 lectures on *The Theory of Turbulence*.)

+Finally, though it breaks my rule about only post-WWII books, for completeness I will mention one more Nobel laureate:

+- Max Planck, 1932:  *The Mechanics of Deformable Bodies*.
+Translated by Henry L. Brose.
+Introduction to Theoretical Physics, vol. 2.
+Macmillan.
+    - This is translated from the third German edition; the original German text is dated 1919.
+The book covers both solid and fluid mechanics.
+Max Planck (1858-1947) is, of course, the founder of quantum mechanics.

 ### Some reflections on the books discussed

 In this section I focus on the books listed in the first two sections, on continuum and fluid mechanics.